HERMES-DKZ/linked-open-data-humanities/episodes/introduction.md

 ![](fig/mind_map_example.png)

 By visualizing the data, it becomes easier to see why this way of storing and structuring knowledge is so efficient and valuable.
 Imagine a much larger mind map with significantly more information.
 This could reveal connections between people that were previously invisible.
 Furthermore, if researchers from different locations collaborate on such a mind map, additional insights and knowledge can be discovered.
 In very theorital and ideal scenario it would be possible to draw a mindmap with every information in the world to find a connection from you to Bill Gates.

+In essence, we are working with graphs—more specifically, directed graphs that follow a particular reading direction.
+Each connection has a clear subject, predicate, and object, forming what’s known as a triple.

 :::::::::::::::::::::::::::::::::::::: challenge